- ICH GCP

 ELIGIBILITY:

--Eligible participants will include women aged greater than or equal to 45 years undergoing clinically-indicated hysterectomy for endometrial cancer, endometrial cancer precursors, or benign conditions at the University of Alabama s Division of Gynecologic Oncology.
+Eligible participants will include people with a uterus (hereafter referred to as "women") aged ≥18 years undergoing clinically-indicated hysterectomy and/or bilateral salpingo-oophorectomy for endometrial or ovarian cancer, cancer precursors, or benign conditions at the University of Alabama's Division of Gynecologic Oncology and Department of Gynecology.

 DESIGN:

-• This is a case-control study with prospective follow-up of the electronic health record or up to 3 years.
-Cases will be defined as women with histologically-confirmed endometrial cancer or cancer precursors diagnosed at hysterectomy.
-Controls will have no histologic evidence of endometrial cancer or endometrial cancer precursors diagnosed at hysterectomy.
+This is a case-control study with prospective follow-up of the electronic health record for up to 5 years.
+Cases will be defined as women with histologically-confirmed endometrial or ovarian cancer or cancer precursors diagnosed at hysterectomy/oophorectomy.
+Controls will have no histologic evidence of endometrial or ovarian cancer or cancer precursors diagnosed at hysterectomy/oophorectomy.

-• The primary endpoints of this study will be: 1) The acceptability and feasibility of vaginal tampon sampling in a racially diverse clinical population, assessed by evaluating approximately 10 items from a brief survey regarding tampon sampling and the DNA yield from the vaginal tampon, respectively and 2) The prevalence, sensitivity, and specificity of endometrial cancer driver mutations in tampon and tissue samples in cases and controls.
+The primary endpoints of this study will be: 1) Associations of clinical and epidemiologic factors with odds of endometrial and ovarian cancer by race and subtype; 2) Associations of factors related to symptom appraisal and care delay with tumor characteristics, overall and by race; 3) The acceptability and feasibility of vaginal tampon sampling, assessed by evaluating 10 items from a brief survey regarding tampon sampling and the DNA yield from the vaginal tampon, respectively; 4) The prevalence, sensitivity, and specificity of endometrial and ovarian cancer molecular biomarkers in tampon and tissue samples in cases and controls; 5) Associations of clinical, molecular, and epidemiologic predictors of endometrial and ovarian cancer recurrence and survival.

 Study Type